awsdocs/amazon-personalize-developer-guide/doc_source/filter-expressions.md

 Use `WHERE` to check conditions for items or users\.
 You must use the `WHERE` element after the `ItemID` or `UserID`\.

 **AND/OR**
 To chain multiple conditions together within the same filter expression, use `AND` or `OR`\.
-Conditions chained together using `AND` or `OR` can only affect properties of the dataset used in the first condition\.
+Conditions chained together using `AND` or `OR` can only affect fields of the dataset used in the first condition\.

-**Dataset\.property**
+**Dataset\.field**
-Provide the dataset and the metadata property that you want to filter recommendations by in `dataset`\.`property` format\.
-For example, to filter based on the genres property in your Items dataset, you would use Items\.genres in your filter expression\.
+Provide the dataset and the metadata field that you want to filter recommendations by in `dataset`\.`field` format\.
+For example, to filter based on the genres field in your Items dataset, you would use Items\.genres in your filter expression\.
 You can't use filters to include or exclude items based on textual item metadata\.

 **IF condition**
 Use an `IF` condition *only* to check conditions for the `CurrentUser` and only *once* at the end of an expression\.
 However, you can extend an `IF` condition using `AND`\.

-**CurrentUser\.property**
+**CurrentUser\.field**
- To filter item recommendations based on the user you are getting recommendations for, in *only* an IF condition, use `CurrentUser` and provide the user property\.
+ To filter item recommendations based on the user you are getting recommendations for, in *only* an IF condition, use `CurrentUser` and provide the user field\.
 For example, `CurrentUser.AGE`\.

 **IN/NOT IN**
 Use `IN` or `NOT IN` as comparison operators to filter based on matching \(or not matching\) one or more string values\.
 Amazon Personalize filters only on exact strings\.

 **Comparison operators**
-Use =, <, <=, >, >= operators to test numerical data for equality\.
+Use =, <, <=, >, >= operators to test numerical data, including data passed in a placeholder parameter, for equality\.

 **Asterisk \(\*\) character**
 Use `*` to include or exclude interactions of all types\.
-Use `*` *only* for filter expressions that use the `EVENT_TYPE` property of an `Interactions` dataset\.
+Use `*` *only* for filter expressions that use the `EVENT_TYPE` field of an `Interactions` dataset\.

 **Pipe separator**
 Use the pipe separator \(`|`\) to chain multiple expressions together\.
 For more information, see [Combining multiple expressions](#multiple-expression-example)\.

 **Parameters**
-For expressions that use `=` and `IN` operators, use the dollar sign \($\) and a parameter name to add a placeholder parameter as a value\.
+For expressions that use comparison operators or the `IN` operator, use the dollar sign \($\) and a parameter name to add a placeholder parameter as a value\.
 For example, `$GENRES`\.
 For this example, when you get recommendations, you supply the genre or genres to filter by\.
 For information on the number of parameters you can use, see [Service quotas](limits.md#limits-table)\.
 You define a parameter name when you add it to an expression\.
-The parameter name does not have to match the property name\.
-We recommend that you use a parameter name that is similar to the property name and easy to remember\.
+The parameter name does not have to match the field name\.
+We recommend that you use a parameter name that is similar to the field name and easy to remember\.
 You use the parameter name \(case sensitive\) when you apply the filter to recommendations requests\.
+For an example that shows how to apply a filter with placeholder parameters when using the AWS SDKS, see [Applying a filter \(AWS SDKs\)](filter-real-time.md#applying-filter-sdk)\.

 ## Filter expression examples<a name="filter-expression-examples"></a>